 By Jeffry Pilcher

-CEO/President & Founder of The Financial Brand
+CEO/President & Founder The Financial Brand

 If there is one word that defines Martha Stewart, it is resilience.
 You don’t learn much about someone when everything is going great.
 But it’s how they face adversity that reveals their true character.
 In that regard, Martha Stewart is a portrait in buoyancy, bouncing back brilliantly after getting sent off to prison.